imharshkumar/Weather-Application/README.md

 # Weather-Application
-Android Application shows current weather of cities. fetching API from openweathermap in JSON format.
+Android Application using Java, Android SDK, API. shows current weather of cities. fetching API from openweathermap in JSON format.